 Why Does Bariatric Fusion Carry Probiotics Containing Bacillus Coagulans?

-Bariatric Fusion offers a probiotic capsule (quick dissolving to help enhance absorption) and great tasting probiotic soft chews.
-Both options contain 10 billion CFUs of Bacillus Coagulans that have been shown to specifically target the intestinal tract by:
+Bariatric Fusion offers a probiotic capsule (quick dissolving to support absorption) and great tasting probiotic soft chews.
+Both options contain 10 billion CFUs of Bacillus Coagulans that assist digestion by supporting:*

-- Assisting with digestion of some macronutrients (carbohydrates and protein)
+- Digestion of some macronutrients (carbohydrates and protein)*

 Did you find our blog helpful?
 Then consider checking: